The Mastery of John Coltrane / Vol. IV: Trane's Modes

-The Mastery of John Coltrane, Vol. IV: Trane's Modes is a compilation album by American saxophonist John Coltrane, released as a double LP in 1979.
+The Mastery of John Coltrane / Vol. IV: Trane's Modes is a double compilation album by American saxophonist John Coltrane, released as a double LP in 1979.
 It features pieces recorded in 1961, two in studio and the remainder live.

+Release history

 All the tracks were previously unissued, at the time of release.
 At present, "Africa (First Version)" and "The Damned Don't Cry" may be found on the two-disc reissue of Africa/Brass, while all the live pieces have been included on The Complete 1961 Village Vanguard Recordings.

 Reception

 In a review for AllMusic, Scott Yanow wrote: "this two-LP set will be well worth searching for.
 These six performances from the Vanguard do not duplicate any other recordings.
 There are two more runthroughs on 'Impressions,' a 15-minute 'Chasin' Another Trane,' 'Greensleeves,' 'Miles' Mode' and a strange version of 'Naima' in which Coltrane purposely plays the melody sideways...
 This two-fer is rounded out by two previously unissued performances... from the Africa/Brass sessions in which Coltrane is backed by a medium-size orchestra for some stirring music."